gre/developer-portal/_docs/nano-app/documentation-requirements.md

 |-----------------------|------------------------|------------------------|------------------------|
 |  This requirement is: |    <b>Mandatory</b>    |   <b>Mandatory</b>     |   <b>Mandatory</b>     |

-The requirement is to submit the documentation in a Google Doc format for review or an URL to the already published documentation.
+The requirement is to document your app's APDUs and status words on the app's repository (A) and to submit the user's documentation in a Google Doc format for review or an URL to the already published documentation (B).
 If it is already published, ensure it follows the instructions below.

+## A. APDUs and Status words

+Take example on the [Bitcoin Nano app documentation](https://github.com/LedgerHQ/app-bitcoin-new/blob/develop/doc/bitcoin.md) to document your app's APDUs and status words.
+There is no obligation that you use the same status words as the Bitcoin app; this document is only presented as a good model to follow.

+## B. Users documentation

-## Introduction
+### Introduction

 Documentation is important for the Approval of your app, as your app will not be released without it.